shikhar42/nd00333_AZMLND_C2/README.md

 ![Alt text](https://github.com/shikhar42/nd00333_AZMLND_C2/blob/master/7.%20Pipeline%20Created.PNG?raw=true "pipeline create")

 #### Pipeline Endpoint
+Also, from the endpoints section, we can see the details of the pipeline.
+From the following screenshot, we can see that the pipeline is currently running and is in the active state.

 ![Alt text](https://github.com/shikhar42/nd00333_AZMLND_C2/blob/master/7.%20Pipeline%20Endpoint.PNG?raw=true "endpoint created")

 #### Pipeline Run from RunDetails widget in Jupyter Notebook
+From the following screenshot, we can see run widget that gives us information related to the pipeline run.
+It is one of the way you can track the process of the pipelines from the notebook without having to naviagate to the azure studio.

 ![Alt text](https://github.com/shikhar42/nd00333_AZMLND_C2/blob/master/7.%203.PNG?raw=true "run widget")

 #### Completed Pipeline and Endpoint
+In the screenshot below, we can see the details of the pipeline from the pipeline section.
 ![Alt text](https://github.com/shikhar42/nd00333_AZMLND_C2/blob/master/7.%204.PNG?raw=true "status")

+The screenshot below shows the details about the completed pipeline including the rest endpoint.
 ![Alt text](https://github.com/shikhar42/nd00333_AZMLND_C2/blob/master/rest%20endpoint.PNG?raw=true "status")

 ## Suggestions for Improvement